 It's best to use an eco-friendly laundry detergent when washing your Waterproof Mattress Pad Protector or Deep Pocket Waterproof Mattress Pad Protector.
 Water is not harmful to natural materials, but strong solvents are not recommended.
-Your mattress pad protector should be dried completely before putting it back on your mattress.
-Please wash your Organic Waterproof Mattress Protector or Deep Pocket Waterproof Mattress Pad Protector prior to use.
+Your mattress pad protector should be dried thoroughly before putting it back on your mattress.
+Please wash your Organic Waterproof Mattress Protector or Deep Pocket Waterproof Mattress Pad Protector before use.
 Do not bleach.
 Tumble dry low or hang on the line until completely dry.
 The organic cotton will shrink to a perfect fit for your mattress.

 Notes on Cleaning

 This product can be tumble-dried on low to medium heat in the dryer (best for humid climates) or dried on a line.
-If you have them, dryer balls can be very helpful to speed up the drying process and prevent clumping.
+If you have them, dryer balls can be beneficial to speed up the drying process and prevent clumping.
 We like to add a drop or two of essential oils (lavender works great!) to our dryer balls for added freshness.

 Place your Waterproof Mattress Protector or Deep Pocket version in the washing machine with eco-friendly laundry detergent.
 Use the gentle/delicate or low setting on your washer with cold water.

-Remove promptly from your washer when the cycle is complete and place in the dryer on low (use dryer balls, if possible).
+Please remove it right away from your washer when the cycle is complete and place it in the dryer on low (use dryer balls, if possible).
 Alternatively, you can line dry — or a combination of both.

 Once it is fully dry, you can put your Waterproof Mattress Protector back on your mattress; giving it a good shake before you put it on can also help fluff it up.